isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 Travellers who are not Singapore Citizens, Permanent Residents or Long Term Pass holders holding passports issued by visa-required countries/regions should apply for an entry visa.
 Travellers who are unsure if they require an entry-visa or wish to apply for a visa may <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements" target="_blank">check the main ICA site</a> for more information.

+<div id="stage1c"></div>

-&#9744;  <i><b>C) Pre-Departure COVID-19 Polymerase Chain Reaction Test (PDT)</b></i>
+&#9744;  <i><b>C) Pre-Departure COVID-19 Test (PDT)</b></i>

 Travellers must take a PDT **within 48 hours before departure** for Singapore, unless they:
 - Are below the age of three in this calendar year; or
 - Have remained in any <a href="/shn-and-swab-summary" target="_blank">Category (I) country/region</a> in the past 14 consecutive days before departure; or
 - Are Singapore Citizen entering Singapore via the Causeway or Second Link.

-Travellers are required to take their PDT at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing" target="_blank">accredited or authorised testing facility</a> in the country/region of departure and ensure that the PDT:
+Travellers can take either a COVID-19 Polymerase Chain Reaction (PCR) test at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing" target="_blank">internationally accredited or recognised lab/clinic/medical facility</a> <b>OR [For arrivals from 11 Nov 2021, 2359 hours]</b> an Antigen Rapid Test(ART) administered by a trained professional, including a medical professional or government-recognised trained professional in the country/region of departure. <b>Self-Swabs are not allowed</b>.
+They should also obtain a copy of the negative test result that meets the following conditions, as it will be used as proof that the traveller had been tested for COVID-19:
 - Is in English (or accompanied with an English translation);
 - Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and
 - Reflects the date and result of the PCR test.

-Travellers with difficulties getting a COVID-19 PCR test before their departure can <a href="/contact-us" target="_blank">contact the Safe Travel Office</a>.
+Travellers with difficulties getting a COVID-19 PCR test before their departure can <a href="/contact-us" target="_blank">contact the Safe Travel Office for assistance</a>.

 &#9744;  <i><b>D) Submission of Health Declaration</b></i>